MichaelMilstead/hydra-template/README.md

 1. Add OpenAI Key:

-   Create a file called `.env.local` under `/src/`.
+   Rename `.env.example` to `.env.local` and add your openai-key.

-   Add your OpenAI Key, like:
+   It should look like this:
    ```bash
    OPENAI_API_KEY=<your key>
    ```